Plants, Scientific names, G.

 Clustered gentian (Gentiana triflora), san hua long dan, Chinese gentian, perennial, spectacular blue petals | Anthocyanin, Gentianine alkaloids | Gentianaceae

-Herb Robert, (Geranium robertianum), (said to be named after Saint Robert the Abbott of Molesme), common cranesbill, red robin, death-come-quickly, storksbill, robert's geranium, fox geranium, stinking bob, crow's foot, annual, hairy, red-green stalks with joints, fern-like leaves up to 30 cm, valued herbal medicine, source of germanium, helps take oxygen to cells| Gallotannin, (C41H31O26) | herbal medicine. tonic and therapeutic healing properties helps immunity, leaves eaten, tea, or wash, for nosebleeding, toothache, geranin, crushed leaves have unpleasant "burning tyre" smell, culinary uses, weed, Europe, North Africa,
+Herb Robert, (Geranium robertianum), (said to be named after Saint Robert the Abbott of Molesme), common cranesbill, red robin, death-come-quickly, storksbill, robert's geranium, fox geranium, stinking bob, crow's foot, annual, hairy, red-green stalks with joints, fern-like leaves up to 30 cm, pink-purple flowers with lighter centre, source of germanium, helps take oxygen to cell | Gallotannin, (C41H31O26) | herbal medicine. tonic and therapeutic healing properties helps immunity, leaves eaten, tea, or wash, for nosebleeding, toothache, geranin, crushed leaves have unpleasant "burning tyre" smell but good taste, culinary uses, weed, Europe, North Africa,

 Geraniaceae, called cranesbills, because the seed pods like a crane's bill).